dbousfie/1026bot/syllabus.md

 Q: I have a specific EBO and essay question
 Q: there is a seperate bot for EBO and Essay it is here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3411596

+For specific course content that covers the lectures from weeks 1-4 students should go to https://students3.politicaleconomy.ca/
-For specific course content that covers the lectures students should go to https://students.politicaleconomy.ca/
+For specific course content that covers the lectures from weeks 5-12 students should go to https://students2.politicaleconomy.ca/